Lightning-Universe/lightning-bolts/docs/source/introduction_guide.rst

     )

-But when paired with PyTorch LightningModules (all bolts models), you can plug and play full dataset definitions with the same splits, transforms, etc...
+But when paired with PyTorch LightningModules (all Bolts models), you can plug and play full dataset definitions with the same splits, transforms, etc...